DesiredDesire/Recorder/README.md

   gnosisMultisendStrategy.class - batches all transactions and sends them to specified gnosisSafe

+Check oneByOneExample.ts

+$ npx hardhat run ./scripts/oneByOneExample.ts --network hardhat

-Check oneByOneExample.ts and gnosisMultisendExample.ts to see how it is done.
+  and gnosisMultisendExample.ts (one needs to specify some parameters in files)

+  $ npx hardhat run ./scripts/gnosisMultisendExample.ts